1926 Ontario general election: Temperance election

 The principal issue of the campaign was the government's proposal to repeal the Ontario Temperance Act, replacing prohibition with government control of liquor sales.
 The Daily British Whig described it as "the greatest issue that has ever been placed before [the voters]".
-The Liberal and Progressive parties both campaigned against repeal, and one of Ferguson's ministers, William Folger Nickle, resigned from the cabinet and ran for re-election against the government as a Prohibitionist candidate.
-Raney proposed that the Progressives and Liberals work in concert to support a single dry ticket in certain ridings, which led to the nomination of 27 Prohibitionist candidates.
-In other ridings, the two parties tended to avoid campaigning against each other, in order to minimize the split of the temperance vote.
+The issue pit the government against a united front of the two opposition parties the Ontario Prohibition Union.